 I used an organic, no-salt-added, slightly chunky tomato purée from Italy which I buy in jars for next to nothing at the most unglamorous supermarket ever, but if you have garden tomatoes you could certainly make your own.
 What you need here is simply ripe tomato flesh, mashed or chopped, but otherwise unprocessed and unseasoned.

-The tomato buns are as light-textured as their plain counterparts, but have a much more arresting look, sunset orange with red highlights.
+My tomato burger buns are as light-textured as their plain counterparts, but have a much more arresting look, sunset orange with red highlights.
 The tomato flavor is faint, especially when it has to measure up with the boldness of the other burger elements, but it does add zing to the bun.
 And anyway, the point is, that warm color changes everything, right?

 So before you turn your back on summer altogether, I suggest a batch of these, so you can treat yourself to a few transitional burgers, indoor or out.
 And already I am wondering what other breads I shall tomato-ize.
 Bagels, maybe?